northern-screamer-1600-elagov-DSC_0155

 Breeding: The breeding behavior of Northern Screamers is not extensively documented.
 However, like other screamers, they are believed to form monogamous pairs during the breeding season.
 They construct large, bulky nests made of vegetation near or above water.
 The female typically lays a clutch of eggs, and both parents participate in incubation and raising the chicks.

-Conservation Status: The conservation status of the Northern Screamer in Colombia, as well as its overall global status, is currently listed as "Vulnerable" by the IUCN (International Union for Conservation of Nature).
+Conservation Status:.
+The Northern Screamer in Colombia, as well as its overall global status, is currently listed as "Vulnerable" by the IUCN.

 Distribution